nextstrain/ncov/narratives/ncov_sit-rep_2020-03-13.md

 For a current snapshot of the number of coronavirus cases around the world, see [Our World In Data](https://ourworldindata.org/coronavirus).

-In this report, we show that the virus is widely circulating across the globe, with evidence of local transmission on at least 4 continents.
+#### In this report, we show that the virus is widely circulating across the globe, with evidence of local transmission on multiple continents.
-At this time, we urge focus on efforts to slow the spread within communities; travel bans are less likely to be effective.
+#### At this time, we urge focus on efforts to slow the spread within communities; travel bans are less likely to be effective.

 In this week's updates, we report: